I. EDITORIAL SCOPE

 ISPOR Journals: Where to Publish?

-A major objective of the new journal was to provide an additional publication outlet for researchers in these regions.
-However, Value in Health Regional Issues has grown in stature over the years and is now indexed in many of the top scientific databases, including MEDLINE/PubMed and the Web of Science, and has a respectable impact factor score of 2.0.
+A major objective of the new journal was to provide an additional publication outlet for researchers in regions where health economics and outcomes research was starting to be applied to healthcare decisions.
+However, Value in Health Regional Issues has grown in stature over the years and is now widely indexed and considers submissions from all geographic regions.
 Therefore, the distinction between Value in Health and Value in Health Regional Issues is less clear than initially intended.
-Thus, potential authors from the regions covered by Value in Health Regional Issues may be wondering which journal is most appropriate for submission of their papers.
+Thus, potential authors may be wondering which journal is most appropriate for submission of their papers.

 The main distinction between the two journals is not in the methodological quality of papers they publish, but rather in their focus.
 Considering the diverse readership of Value in Health, papers submitted to this journal should have relevance beyond the country where the research was conducted.
 The clearest example of this would be a paper discussing a new methodological approach that could be applied in a number of settings, or the ISPOR Good Research Practices Reports, which provide statements on current international methodological standards.

-Value in Health is less interested in in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.
+Value in Health is less interested in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.
 On the other hand with its particular focus on challenges and opportunities in countries with developing economies or healthcare systems, Value in Health Regional Issues may have higher interest in these papers if (1) they meet the journal’s methodological standards and (2) they provide useful insights for the region concerned.

 Editorial Scope

+In keeping with its broad mission, Value in Health publishes original research articles in the areas of economic evaluation (including drugs and other medical technologies), outcomes research (“real-world” treatment effectiveness and patient-reported outcomes research), and conceptual, methodological, and health policy articles.
+Submissions should provide new evidence or ideas that extend the current knowledge base and describe the unique contribution of the article and place the current paper in context with the existing literature.
 For empirical papers, Value in Health might publish some of the first results of the cost-effectiveness or health outcomes gained from a new health technology, since these may be helpful for countries that have not yet evaluated the technology concerned.
-It might also publish papers exploring the impact of an innovative health policy that may be capable of application in other countries.
-However, Value in Health is less interested in publishing country applications of economic models that have been published previously, or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.
+It might also publish papers exploring the impact of an innovative health policy that may have applications in other countries.
+However, Value in Health is less interested in publishing country applications of economic models that have been published previously or country adaptations of quality-of-life instruments, unless there are some broader insights from these adaptations.

 Policy on the Publication of Research Previously Available in the Public Domain